2019.1 make check fails on AVX and AVX2 (Intel 2018u3)

 The essentialdynamics error I can reproduce.
 Thanks for the report.
 The error is in the testing harness not in GROMACS.
 So you don't have to worry about the error.
 I crated #2883 for this bug.

-#6 Updated by Stefan Becuwe about 1 year ago
+#6 Updated by Stefan Becuwe almost 2 years ago

 - File freeenergy.tgz freeenergy.tgz added